andreipfeiffer/css-in-js/README.md

 - 😌 out-of-the-box support with Next.js
 - 👍 for user input styles, it generates a new class name for each change, but it removes the old one
-- 😏 unlike CSS modules, we can target HTML `elements` also, and it generates unique class names for them
+- 👌 it generates slightly smaller styles than the default CSS modules settings, probably due to shorter unique class names (you can see this in the difference between the runtime library size __3.9 kB__ and the page size increase, which I'd expect to be larger, but instead it's __3.6 kB__, this being tiny code base, so this delta might scale)

 <br />

 #### Worth mentioning observations

+- 😏 unlike CSS modules, we can target HTML `elements` also, and it generates unique class names for them (not sure if it's a good practice, though)
 - 🤓 we'll need to optimize our styles by [splitting static & dynamic styles](https://github.com/vercel/styled-jsx#dynamic-styles), to avoid rendering duplicated styles
-- 🤨 unique class names are added to elements, even if we don't target them in our style definition, resulting in un-needed slight html pollution
+- 🤨 unique class names are added to elements, even if we don't target them in our style definition, resulting in un-needed slight html pollution (optimizing this is cumbersome, and it's _a lot of work for little benefit_)
 - 😕 it will bundle any defined styles, regardless if they are used or not, just like plain CSS
 - 😢 there's no support for __contextual styles__, so defining __pseudo classes__ or __media queries__ has the same downsides as plain CSS, requiring selectors/class names duplication (a [SASS plugin](https://github.com/vercel/styled-jsx#css-preprocessing-via-plugins) is required to get this feature)